jaimelovera/online-portfolio-v1/README.md

 # Online Portfolio - Version 1

 > This was my first project when I started learning web development.
-It is a static website.
+It is a static website using plain html, css, and javascript.

 ## Screenshots